Geobrugg CONSIS - Operation, inspection and maintenance of flexible safety structures against natural hazards

 - Rules and regulations for the inspection of structures

-Assessment of securing structures in the field.
-Working in groups.
+Assessment of securing structures in the field and working in groups.

 - Inspections in the field